A Thank You Letter to All the Great Dads - Baby Chick

 Share

-Dads, one day, a few years from now, your children will be able to express to you just how sincerely grateful they are for all you have done and continue to do for them.
-One day they may write their own thank you note to you, but today I am writing a thank you note to all the great dads from us at Baby Chick.
+Dads, one day your children may be able to tell you just how grateful they are for everything you have done and continue to do for them.
+One day, they may write their own thank-you note to you.
+But today, I’m writing one on behalf of all of us at Baby Chick.

 A Thank You Letter to All Dads

 Thank you for being by your partner’s side when you both became parents.
 Together, you two figured out how to care for a newborn, shush a crying baby, and soothe a sobbing mommy.
-Thank you for fetching whatever she or the baby needed while she was hooked up to a baby or a breast pump.
+Thank you for fetching whatever she or the baby needed while she was feeding the baby or pumping.
 Thank you for changing diapers, clipping baby’s tiny fingernails when mommy might have been too nervous, wrapping the best swaddle, and being a true partner as you both added to your family.

-Mothers watch you fly the baby through the air or swing the baby to the moon, sometimes making her stomach lurch, but she knows it’s important for your kids to have another way of experiencing life.
+Mothers watch you fly the baby through the air or swing the baby to the moon, sometimes making their stomachs lurch, but they know it’s important for their kids to have another way of experiencing life.
 First bike rides, building towers and forts in the living room, and experiments with exploding baking soda all give your kids a part of you, and that makes your partner smile.

-It’s amazing how you can pull the kids into any task at any age and teach them life lessons while they’re having fun.
-They grow up beside you and know without a doubt that you love and value them; they know that their Dad believes in them and likes being with them—what an incredible gift.
+It’s amazing how you can engage kids in any task at any age and teach them life lessons while they’re having fun.
+They grow up beside you and know without a doubt that you love and value them; they know that their Dad believes in them and likes being with them.
+What an incredible gift.

 You set positive examples, big and small.
 They know that men can cook, clean up, fold laundry, and clean toilets (every now and then), and there are no rigid definitions of what girls and boys can or cannot do.
 Your children witness you treating your partner with love.
-They have a model of how to love and expect to be loved.
+They have a model for how to love and for how to expect to be loved.
 You show them daily that Dads are nurturers, boo-boo healers, snugglers, disciplinarians, jungle gyms, and joke tellers.

 Your partner may even thank you for teaching your kids to burp letters, make sounds under their armpits, take a half-hour to poop, and for laughing whenever the word “fart” is uttered.
 Seriously?
 Still?
 Every time?

-Thank you for figuring out the new way to do math so your partner doesn’t have to, coaching the team, and driving a forgotten assignment to school…again.
+Thank you for figuring out the new way to do math so your partner doesn’t have to, for coaching the team, and for driving a forgotten assignment to school… again.
 Thank you for cheering for the whole family, whether on the courts, fields, stages, classrooms, or boardrooms.
 Your support and encouragement lift all of them higher.
 Their lives are better in every way because of you.

 With love,